50 Ways to Leave Your Lover

 "50 Ways to Leave Your Lover" is a song by the American singer-songwriter Paul Simon.
 It was the second single from his fourth studio album, Still Crazy After All These Years (1975), released on Columbia Records.
 Backing vocals on the single were performed by Patti Austin, Valerie Simpson, and Phoebe Snow.
 The song features a recognizable repeated drum riff performed by drummer Steve Gadd.

-One of his most popular singles, "50 Ways" was released in December 1975 and began to see chart success within the new year.
-It became Simon's sole number-one hit as a solo artist on the Billboard Hot 100 in the United States, and was his highest position in France, where it peaked at number two.
+One of his most popular singles, "50 Ways" was released in December 1975 and began to see chart success in the new year.
+It became Simon's sole number-one hit as a solo artist on the Billboard Hot 100 in the United States and was his highest-charting song in France, where it peaked at number two.
 Elsewhere, the song was a top 20 hit in Canada and New Zealand.
-The single was certified gold by the Recording Industry Association of America (RIAA), denoting sales of over one million copies.
+The single was certified gold by the Recording Industry Association of America (RIAA), denoting sales of more than one million copies.

-Creation
+An edit of the song that cuts out a few seconds of the intro is included on The Paul Simon Collection: On My Way, Don't Know Where I'm Goin.

+Background

-Following Simon's divorce from first wife Peggy Harper, Simon opted to take a more humorous approach to document the event.
-He recorded the song in a small New York City studio on Broadway, and built the song around the drums in order to "avoid clutter".
+Following his divorce from his first wife Peggy Harper, Simon opted to take a more humorous approach to document the event.
+He recorded the song at A&R Recording on 48th Street in New York City, a small studio "in the heart of Broadway's theater district, and built the song around percussion—"martial drums" in particular—in order to "avoid clutter".
+Simon described the song as "just a fluke hit that I slipped into by accident".

-Like in "American Tune" three years earlier, Simon found inspiration in classical music.
-The melody of the tune is based on "Tit er jeg glad" (Danish: Often I am happy), a 1917 love song by the Danish composer Carl Nielsen.

-Reception
+In 2023, Simon appeared on The Howard Stern Show and stated that he wrote the chorus lyrics while teaching his son Harper how to rhyme.

+Steve Gadd recalled that the drumbeat for "50 Ways to Leave Your Lover" was originally uniform across the verses and choruses, although at A&R Recording, both Simon and Phil Ramone asked Gadd to rework the verses with a different groove.
+In between takes, Gadd was quietly practicing drum patterns by placing particular emphasis on the hi-hat cymbal.
+Ramone overheard him practicing and asked him to incorporate these ideas into the verses, which was ultimately retained in the final mix.

+Although the song is called "50 Ways to Leave Your Lover", the song only references five unique methods.